Energy Tariffs

 For more information, see Money Saving Expert.

-From 1 January 2026, a typical dual-fuel household paying by direct debit will pay £1,758/year, which means average bills will rise by 0.2%.
+From 1 April 2026, a typical dual-fuel household paying by direct debit will pay £1,641/year, which means average bills will fall by 6.7%.

-- If you can find a fixed rate that’s at least 5% cheaper than the January Price Cap*, then it may be worth considering switching if you value price certainty or if you’re thinking of switching due to customer service issues.
+2. If you can find a fixed rate that’s up to 11% more than the January Price Cap*, then it may be worth considering switching if you value price certainty or if you’re thinking of switching due to customer service issues.

 You can keep updated of the latest advice from Money Saving Expert.